bharathraj-v/similar-q-eval/README.md

 - Evaluation of the relevance of similar questions
 - Solution Builder for solving academic problems with param to substantiate answer with it's similar questions
 - Evaluation scripts to test the Similar questions Evaluation API and Solution Builder API with the test dataset
-- Solution comparision and evaluation
+- Solution Builders comparision and evaluation - LLM-as-a-Judge

 # Repository Index